v0lta/PyTorch-Wavelet-Toolbox/README.rst

  :target: https://pepy.tech/project/ptwt

 Welcome to the PyTorch wavelet toolbox.
-This package implements:
+This package implements discrete-(DWT) as well as continuous-(CWT) wavelet transforms:

 - the fast wavelet transform (fwt) via ``wavedec`` and its inverse by providing the ``waverec`` function,
 - the two-dimensional fwt is called ``wavedec2`` the synthesis counterpart ``waverec2``,